gbemy-web/gbemy-web/README.md

 - 👋 Hi, I’m @gbemy-web
-- 👀 I’m interested in Data analysis
+- 👀 I’m a Data analysis
-- 🌱 I’m currently learning data analysis with python and sql with Udacity via alx
 - 💞️ I’m looking to collaborate on different projects
 - 📫 you can reach me via kukoyioluwagbemisola@gmail.com